3y3w1tn3ss/my_first_html_sample/README.md

-# my_first_html_sample
+# **My first HTML playground**

-This is an HTML testing repo, hosted with github's help.\n Visit https://david011011.github.io/my_first_html_sample to see it alive.
+This is an HTML testing repo, hosted with github's help.
+Visit https://david011011.github.io/my_first_html_sample to see it live.